elenabachis/ScooterShopProject/README.md

-With the help of I helped design an app for a Scooter Shop which can add, remove or update Scooters.
+I helped design an app for a Scooter Shop which can add, remove or update Scooters.

 Other functionalities:
 F1.
 A customer is able to reserve one or more scooters.